HishamParol/Azure-Blob-Storage-Connection/README.md

 # Azure-Blob-Storage-Connection
-This is the python script to connect to the Azure Blob Storage
+Below is a Python script that demonstrates how to connect to Azure Blob Storage, read a CSV file from a blob, convert it into a Pandas DataFrame, and save it as an Excel file.
+This script can be run directly by calling the file.